 where A, B, and C are vertices.

-(3 points) List the order in which you will visit the cities if you start from Atlanta and do a breadth-first traversal.
+List the order in which you will visit the cities if you start from L.A. and do a depth-first traversal.
 You should assume that the edges of each vertex are stored in order of increasing distance, as we did in the lecture examples.

-(2 points) What is the path from Atlanta to Boston in the breadth-first spanning tree?
+What is the path from L.A. to New York in the depth-first spanning tree?
 Give the path in the form

 A -> B -> C -> etc.